olozovoi/wix-test/README.md

 Modules are presented in order such each next depends on previous

 ## model
-Contains all entities needed to describe game logic
+Contains all entities needed to describe game logic.

 ### `Direction`
 Enum of 4 possible directions.